BountieHuntre/FastDM/README.md

 - Custom Scoreboard

 ### Features to come:
-- Money System with Buy Menu
 - Custom Classes
-- More as I think of them
+- More items in the Buy Menu